 We love this simple drip coffee brewer with great features, including adjustable brew strength.
 The mid-brew pause option lets you take a cup before it's done brewing.
 It comes in 12-cup and 14-cup sizes and has a small-batch 4-cup option.

 The lid of the carafe can be tricky to remove.

-Built with white stainless steel, glass carafe, washable brew basket, and large rubberized button controls.
-Designed with programmable 24-hour advanced brew and 2-hour auto shutoff.
-Provides sneak-a-cup feature so you can enjoy a cup before brewing is complete.
-Comes with an easy-view front-facing water window and easy-to-read screen that displays clock, brew time, and programming options.
+We appreciate the washable brew basket and large, rubberized button controls.
+Has programmable 24-hour advanced brew and 2-hour auto shut-off.
+The sneak-a-cup feature lets you enjoy a cup before brewing is complete.

 A few customers note design issues with the filter.

 You can use ground coffee or K-cup coffee pods.
 Nine size choices, from 6 ounces to a full 12-cup carafe.
 We love the choice of four brew styles: classic, rich, specialty and over-ice.
 The steamer arm lets you foam milk for specialty drinks.

 Some users find the temperature on the low side.

 This is a sturdy drip brewer that produces consistently good coffee.
 The thermal carafe holds 9 cups, and it kept our coffee warm effectively.
 The rainmaker showerhead saturates ground coffee in water evenly for a better brew.

 There's just one knob to program various settings, which we didn't find particularly intuitive.

 This robust coffee maker can craft your favorite morning brew quickly and with a consistent temperature to meet your preferences.
 The single-serve dispenser works faster than many similar models.
 12-cup water reservoir can be moved to the back of the machine for a slimmer profile.